sayeegurjar7/Insurance-data-project/README.md

 - **🧠 DAX** – Powers the aggregated measures behind the cards, charts, and pivot table (sums, counts, etc.)
 - **📝 Data Modeling** – Relationships built across the policy/claims table and date tables to support time-based filtering
 - **📁 File Format** – `.pbit` (template) for development, `.png` for dashboard previews
-## 🗂️ Data Source
+## 🗂️ Data Source :

-*(Add details here — e.g. where the dataset came from: a public dataset, sample/synthetic data, or your own source, and roughly how many records/policies it covers.)*
+This is a sample insurance dataset used for practice, sourced from a Udemy Power BI course.
+It contains policy-level records including customer demographics, premium and coverage amounts, and claims information, and was used to build hands-on data modeling and DAX skills.

  The core dataset includes policy-level records with the following fields: Policy Number, Customer ID, Gender, Age, Age Group, Policy Type, Policy Start/End Date, Premium Amount, Coverage Amount, Claim Number, Claim Date, Claim Amount, Claim Status, and Active/Inactive status.

 ## ✨ Features / Highlights